MA-Chiasson/BVG-7003-Devoir-3-FastTrackGWAS/README.md

 This allows you to view the first few rows of the phenotype data and check everything is in order before continuing with the analysis.

 **Conclusion**
 These two commands are essential tools for quickly inspecting the structure and content of your data.
-They help identify potential errors early in the analysis process, saving a lot of time and effort upfront.
+They help identify potential problems before the analysis process, saving a lot of time and effort upfront.
 Using str() and head() before starting any detailed analysis ensures that the data is properly formatted and ready to be processed.

 ##### 5.1.3.
 Example of formatting
 As observed in the phenotypic data (Figure 1), sample names often begin with "TGx," whereas this is not the case in the genotypic data (Figure 2).
 If we were to run the MVP function as is, only 18 matching samples would be identified between the two datasets, as shown in Figure 3 below.